hettoo/wsw-race/README.md

 ## New changes

+* Sector reports are now buffered until the end of the race.
 * Top command to display records in reverse order.
 * More records are now stored (30).
 * Added quickmenu with basic commands.